ogbon/Eze-Phones/README.md

 #### Pattern Checking
-I used regular expression to check for patterns in a string and if there is a match I make decision using the pattern.
+I used regular expression to check for patterns in a string and if there is a match I make decision with it.

 ## Endpoints